Championing inclusive climate action

 Trees for Cities is a UK charity building a national movement for urban trees and tree equity.

-As an organisation committed to championing equity, diversity, and inclusion at every level of our work, we believe climate justice and social justice go hand in hand.
+As an organisation committed to learning and evolving, we're striving to embed more equitable, diverse, and inclusive practices across our work, and recognise that climate justice and social justice go hand in hand.

 The most impactful climate solutions are shaped by people from all walks of life.
 That’s why this London Climate Action Week, we’re taking the opportunity to reflect on the importance of whole-of-society action.

-By encouraging members of underserved communities to join the fight against climate change and tree inequity, and removing barriers to participation where we can, we’re helping make sure all voices are heard, respected, and empowered to act.
+By working in and with communities most affected by the impacts of tree inequity and the climate and biodiversity crises, and removing barriers to participation where we can, we’re helping make sure all voices are heard, respected, and empowered to act.

 Nature should be for everyone

 People and planet are inextricably linked.
-Real progress depends on us addressing social inequality and climate change in tandem, and that’s one of the reasons why we’re working with the Sensory Trust to deliver the UK-wide Collective Climate Repair project.
+Real progress depends on us addressing social inequality and the climate crisis in tandem, and that’s one of the reasons why we’re working with the Sensory Trust to deliver the UK-wide Collective Climate Repair project.

 We’re one of several environmental organisations working with community groups to show that action against climate change starts locally, and it doesn’t have to feel overwhelming.
 Instead, it can be simple, practical, and — crucially — inclusive.